ionos-cloud/ionosctl/docs/readme.md

 Note: PowerShell completions require version 5.0 or above, which comes with Windows 10 and can be downloaded separately for Windows 7 or 8.1.

-### Output configuration
+### Output formatting

+* Use the `--output` option

-You can control the output format with the `--output` or `-o` option. `ionosctl` supports JSON format for all commands output by specifying `--output=json`.
+You can control the output format with the `--output` or `-o` option.
+IonosCTL supports JSON format for all commands output by specifying `--output=json`.
+By default, the output is set to human-readable format.

+* Use the `--quiet` option

 To redirect all the output to `dev/null`, except for error messages, you can use `--quiet` or `-q` option.

+* Use the `--force` option

-For `delete`,`stop`,`detach` commands, you will need to provide a confirmation to perform the action.
-To force the command to execute without a confirmation, you can use `--force` or `-f` flag.
+For deletion/removal commands, you will need to provide a confirmation to perform the action.
+To force the command to execute without a confirmation, you can use `--force` or `-f` option.

-### Output formatting
+* Use the `--cols` option

-To obtain only a specific field/column or a collection of columns on output, you can use the `--cols` option with the list of desired fields.
+To obtain only a specific field/column, or a collection of columns on output, you can use the `--cols` option with the list of desired fields.

-For example, if you want to print only the Id and the Location for your existing Virtual Data Centers, you can use the following command:
+For example, if you want to print only the Datacenter ID and the Location for your existing Virtual Data Centers, you can use the following command:

 ```text
 ionosctl datacenter list --cols "DatacenterId,Location"